Click the tartan to view its entry in The Scottish Registers of Tartans which includes registration details

 And I shall spend my pension on brandy and summer gloves

 And satin sandals, and say we’ve no money for butter."

-For Scottish Dancers of all ages who dare to pair purple or red ghillies with its clashing opposite, this tartan marks the origin of Red Hat Day, a day for women of all ages to indulge in fellowship and fun!
-Originally inspired by a gift of a red fedora and a book of poetry which included Jenny Joseph's famous poem.
-Californian Ellen Cooper founded The Red Hat Society whose purpose is "to connect like-minded women, make new friends and enrich lives through the power of fun and friendship!"
+Scottish Dancers!
+Today's the day to dance in red hats and purple ghillies - or purple hats and red ghillies - for today is Red Hat Day, a day for women of all ages to indulge in fellowship and fun!
+Originally inspired by a gift of a red fedora and a book of poetry which included Jenny Joseph's famous poem, Californian Ellen Cooper founded The Red Hat Society whose purpose is "to connect like-minded women, make new friends and enrich lives through the power of fun and friendship!"
 "Red Hatters" wear red hats and purple attire to all functions.
 Ironically, the author of the poem hated the colour purple.
 This tartan provides the equivalent bold and joyous colour clash statement of red hats and purple thistles for Scottish Dancers everywhere! ♥️💃💜

 To mark "Red Hat Society Day" we have the "Red Hat Purple Thistle" tartan, for official and non-official members of the Red Hat Society, an international social organization originally founded in 1998 in the United States for women age 50 and beyond, but now open to women of all ages.
 Today, there are over 20,000 chapters in the United States and over 30 other countries.

 The Red Hat Society connects, supports and encourages women in their pursuit of fun, friendship, freedom, fulfillment and fitness while supporting members in the quest to get the most out of life.